ionas/iMarks/README.md

 The reason you want something like this hosted here:
 [/.
 Yahoo To Close Delicious](http://tech.slashdot.org/story/10/12/16/2220225/Yahoo-To-Close-Delicious)
 Simply: The SaS-cloud is not to be trusted.
-SaS-clouds are like commerical centralized MMORPGs, you completely depend on a sole company for certain tasks.
+SaS-clouds are like commercial centralized MMORPGs, you completely depend on a sole company for certain tasks.
 In that matter see: [/.
 Skype down globally](http://blogs.skype.com/en/2010/12/skype_downtime_today.html)